gwiseki/2018-Intern/README.md

 ----------------------------------------------------------
 There's a message that 'Cannot int persistent memory' at the beginning of the exectuion, I regarded this as the problem which happens in non-PM situation. and I searched the operation of the remaining part in operation message. the opeartion of remaining part is written in run-redis-cli.sh file.<br/>

 the remaining part is simulating a cache workload with an 80-20 distribution(--lru-test option).
 The detailed opeation is the function 'LRUTestMode' in redis-cli.c.
 That function has so many inner user-defined functions, so it is difficult to analyze.
 But simply it performs cycles of 1 second with 50% writes and 50% reads.
-It uses pipelining batching writes / reads N times per cycle in order to fill the target instance easily.
 I will keep analyzing it.

 ------------------------------------------------------------
 <br/>If you have anything not understood, please ask to gwak0320@gmail.com.